netnate

 Installing Arch Linux on WSL.

-This webpage was written using Arch on WSL set up using the steps written here!
+This webpage was written using Arch on WSL set up using the steps outlined below!
 There is official documentation for installing Arch Linux on WSL, but frankly it’s not the best in terms of clarity.
 Before the official Arch Linux WSL project was released in April 2025, yuk7 maintained a fantastic community version called ArchWSL.
-The docs for that project are helpful, but the order of things has changed a bit with the official packaged release.
+The docs for that project are helpful, but the order of things has changed a bit with the official packaged release, which is why I’m making this outline.

 Enabling virtualization